tcort/check-cert-expiration/README.md

 The `check-cert-expiration` script accepts 1 or more URLs as command line arguments and prints the results.

+One optional command line argument is supported:

+- `--days-left N` exit with status code `1` if `N` is greater than or equal to `daysLeft`.
+Useful for warning about certificates expiring soon.

 ### Examples

 Happy path (return code is `0`):

+    # check a number of sites:
     $ check-cert-expiration tomcort.com github.com
     host=tomcort.com port=443 valid_to=2018-03-09T10:34:20.000Z daysLeft=89
     host=github.com port=443 valid_to=2018-05-17T12:00:00.000Z daysLeft=159

+    # check for certificate expiring in the next two weeks:
+    $ check-cert-expiration --days-left 14 tomcort.com
+    host=tomcort.com port=443 valid_to=2020-05-16T17:38:41.000Z daysLeft=37

 Error path (return code is `1`):